There is so much beauty to be found in Albania, and here is your guide to the best places to visit in Albania with kids

 Albania borders several other countries, so road trips are possible too.
 With Macedonia, Greece, Kosovo, and Montenegro within easy reach and the beauty of Croatia not too far away, Albania is the perfect summer choice.

 As a side note, the Albanian Riviera has some of the most beautiful sandy beaches around, with Porto Palermo Beach, Llamani Beach, and Filiuri Beach being some of the top picks.
 Seriously, Google the images of these beaches; they’re fantastic!

-The other plus point of traveling Albania with kids at the moment is that it isn’t on the biggest mass-tourist map.
+The other plus point of traveling to Albania with kids at the moment is that it isn’t on the biggest mass-tourist map.
 While it’s slowly growing in popularity with every year that passes, it doesn’t have the crowds that flock to the Croatian beaches nearby.
 That means you can explore without having to fight for space, and when you have children with you, that’s a true blessing!

 Of course, even though Albania is relatively small compared to its neighbors, that doesn’t mean it’s easy to plan a trip if you don’t have the first clue where to go in Albania.

-With that in mind, let’s check out some of the best things to do in Albania for kids, as well as giving you a head’s up on when to go and where to stay.
+With that in mind, let’s check out some of the best things to do in Albania for kids, as well as give you a heads-up on when to go and where to stay.

 Don’t worry; we’ve got you covered!

 When Is The Best Time To Visit Albania?

 There are plenty of Albania attractions that are fun for kids all year round, but summer is for you if you want the best of the weather.
 The months between April to June are warm but not overwhelmingly hot, ideal for child-friendly travel.